-In 2017, it will be 25 years since the signing of the Maastricht Treaty in the Gouvernement – the Limburg Provincial Government Buildings.
-This memorable occasion is a perfect opportunity to look back and to look ahead to the future of Europe.
+In 2017, it was 25 years since the signing of the Maastricht Treaty in the Gouvernement – the Limburg Provincial Government Buildings.
+This memorable occasion was a perfect opportunity to look back and to look ahead to the future of Europe.

 On 9 and 10 December 1991, a European Council meeting – also referred to as the European Summit – was held in Maastricht.
 During that meeting, the twelve Member States reached agreement regarding a treaty on European political union, which would convert the then European Community into the European Union, and regarding a treaty relating to European monetary union, leading to the birth of the euro.
 On 7 February 1992, the treaty was signed in the Limburg Provincial Government Buildings: the Maastricht Treaty was born.

 Before the Maastricht Treaty, the current European Union used the abbreviation EEC: European Economic Community.
 Following the conclusion of the Treaty, the Member States started collaborating not just in economic areas but in other areas too.

 With regard to finance, it was decided that efforts would be focused on creating a single European currency: the euro.
 After the setting up of the European Central Bank in 1998 and the fact that share prices had already been quoted in euros since 1999, the new European currency was finally launched on 1 January 2002.

 The European Summit was attended by the government leaders of all the then European Member States, together with their ministers of Foreign Affairs and Finance.
 The President and the two Vice-Presidents of the European Commission and the President of the European Parliament were also present.